harshvardhaniimi/personal-website/content/blog/the-question-of-god/_index.md

 ---
 title: The Question of God
 description: |
-  My thoughts on one of most interesting questions of our lifetime.
+  My thoughts on one of the most interesting questions of our lifetime.
 author: Harshvardhan
 show_post_thumbnail: false
 show_author_byline: true